Difference between Specialty Coffee (Green Beans Coffee) Vs. Commercial Coffee

 It seems that everyone in the coffee shop gets hyped about these coffee beans coming from faraway lands.
 You might be clueless when hearing coffee snobs talk about the origin of the coffee, but don’t worry, just continue reading.
 When you overhear the coffee snobs talk about the coffee beans, the term ‘specialty coffee’ stands for single-estate coffee bean varieties.

 Generally speaking, when the specialty coffee varieties are single-origin or single-estate coffee beans, this means that coffee only grows in a specific area.
 In other words, it’s sourced from only a single coffee farm from a specific geographic location.
-Today, the hype of single-origin coffee has spread around coffee lovers around the world.
+Today, the hype of single-origin coffee has spread among coffee lovers around the world.
 As these coffee beans are relatively easy to find via online or luxury coffee shops.
 Thus, the hype came from the availability of them via online and store.
 This easy access for global customers has made coffee lovers browse and purchase multiple coffee varieties from different regions.
 Again, the hype was basically created by these coffee snobs.
 Well… quite different compared to decades ago when coffee enthusiasts merely had limited options of coffee beans to choose from.

 When single-origin coffee becomes widely available in the online store, you might add a new coffee variety to your morning coffee routine.
 Then, why not choose Indonesian specialty coffee?
-Indonesia continuously provides a diverse range of specialty coffee, and the ‘best of the best’ among them is Gayo Sumatra.
+Indonesia continuously provides a diverse range of specialty coffee, and the ‘best of the best’ among them is Gayo Sumatra green coffee beans.
 Grown in a perfect altitude for coffee growing, Gayo Sumatra green coffee beans develop the best characteristics of specialty coffee; unique flavor notes and aroma profile.
 A perfect match for coffee lovers seeking a new pleasant coffee experience.

 After knowing what it means as specialty coffee, the question might turn to commercial coffee.
 Well… most coffee lovers agree that commercial coffee is a regular coffee that you regularly purchase in retail stores, gas stations, free at the hotel room, and restaurants.
 If you find cold-brew coffee packaged in bottle/can packaging or instant ground coffee, that’s unmistakably what it’s called commercial coffee.

-Whether it’s flavored coffee products or instant black coffee available at places mentioned above, most of these coffees are products from low-cost coffee beans or what we called commercial grade coffee.
-This includes second to fifth-grade robusta coffee beans, or a blend of low-grade robusta and grade 2 robusta coffee beans.
+Whether it’s flavored coffee products or instant black coffee available at places mentioned above, most of these coffees are products from low-cost green coffee beans or what we called commercial grade coffee.
+This includes second to fifth-grade robusta coffee beans, or a blend of low-grade robusta coffee beans and grade 2 robusta coffee beans.
 In other words, the commercial coffee you purchase might be a coffee blend of the good grade robusta coffee beans and the lower grade robusta coffee beans.

 When deciding the perfect coffee variety to purchase from a coffee supplier, there are some factors to consider.
 It’s important to focus on your business strategy based on your coffee business’ type, ingredients budget, and target market.
-If you’re a coffee roastery owner, it’s highly recommended to consider purchasing specialty-grade arabica or commercial-grade robusta coffee beans based on your business type and needs.
+If you’re a coffee roastery owner, it’s highly recommended to consider purchasing specialty-grade arabica green coffee beans or commercial-grade robusta green coffee beans based on your business type and needs.
 This way, you’re able to set up your target market.
 Whether it’s specialty coffee shops, retailers, beverage manufacturers, restaurants, or other business types.

-Other than that, purchasing specialty-grade coffee beans is a good idea if you own a luxury coffee shop or have a thought to launch a coffee brand.
+Other than that, purchasing specialty-grade green coffee beans is a good idea if you own a luxury coffee shop or have a thought to launch a coffee brand.
 You might need to view yourself from your customer perspective, all they expect when visiting a coffee shop is indeed a diverse range of high-grade coffee beans (and don’t forget the fact that some of the customers are coffee snobs).
-For this reason, choose only high-quality coffee beans that enable you to brew black coffee without flavor enhancers.
+For this reason, choose only high-quality green coffee beans that enable you to roast and brew black coffee without flavor enhancers.

 Share News